 When the computer execute the code above, it will replace %d with an integer 2 in the printf statement.
 As a result, the program will output The number is 2.
 In general, the %d is a placeholder for an integer variable, and the letter d stands for decimal.
 The %d is like a variable inside of the string.
 This is the correct printf syntax for displaying an integer value from a variable.
 The %i can also be used since it is the same thing as %d.
 The code above can also be written like the code below.

-In addition, an argument means that there is a value that is being sent to a function.
+An argument means that there is a value that is being sent to a function.
 In the example code above, the printf function has two arguments inside of its parentheses, and the comma separates them.
 The string literal is the first argument, and the second argument is the integer 2.
 Those two arguments are being sent to the printf function, and that function manipulates the string literal by replacing %d with an integer 2.
 It is important to know what an argument is.

 Multiple Variables with printf